reactome/sbml-exporter/README.md

 Zero or one of the following "pathway" arguments are also expected to identify which Pathway(s) are to be exported

 - -t "toplevelpath"	    A single integer argument that is the databaseIdentifier for a Pathway
+- -i "standardId"       The string representing the stable identifier for a Pathway
 - -s "species"          A single integer argument that is the databaseIdentifier for a Species
 - -m "multiple"         A comma-separated list of integers that are the databaseIdentifiers of several Pathways
 - -l "listevents"       A comma-separated list of integers that are the databaseIdentifiers of several Events